Liquidated Damages

 |---|---|---|

-- **Real Estate:** Earnest money deposits.
-If the buyer walks away without cause, the seller keeps the deposit as liquidated damages.
+- Real Estate: Earnest money deposits.
+If a buyer backs out of a home purchase without a valid contingency, the seller keeps the deposit as liquidated damages.

 FAQs